 Frequently Asked Questions

-Answersto commonly asked questions about Slippery Rock University conduct procedures appear below.
-Students are encouraged to review the Code of Conduct as published in the Green and White Student Handbook.
+Answers to commonly asked questions about Slippery Rock University conduct procedures appear below.
+Students are encouraged to review the Code of Conduct located on our website.

 Why does Slippery Rock University uphold disciplinary rules?

 Slippery Rock University represents a community.
 Like any community, certain standards must be established to instruct community members on what is permissible.
 As an institution of higher education, some rules relate to expectations for academic integrity and define cheating and plagiarism.
 Some rules explain what is permitted or not permitted in residence halls.
 Other rules emphasize that members of the Slippery Rock University community must comply with state and federal laws.
 By establishing these rules the university preserves the right to remove someone from the community who may be endangering the welfare of others.

 Why do off-campus incidents get referred to the Office of Student Conduct?
 Slippery Rock University is an integral part of the surrounding community including Slippery Rock Borough, Slippery Rock Township, and Butler County.
 Any incident of a disciplinary nature occurring in the surrounding community will affect the ability of the university to maintain positive relationships with local citizens.
 Any significant incident that implicates those involved as representatives of Slippery Rock University, regardless of where the incident occurs, are also subject to university disciplinary action.
 By taking disciplinary action, the university upholds the expectation that students demonstrate good citizenship.